CrosserK/HPV_subtyping/README.md

 8. Call variants with GATK HaplotypeCaller
 9. Get vcf stats DP, QD, FS, MQ, SOR, MQRankSum, ReadPosRankSum with sed for R graphing (NOTE: the latter 2 are not grabbed correctly with sed)
 10. Hard filter variants with GATK VariantFiltration according to chosen filters (optionally use graphs)
-12. Remove filtered variants from vcf with GATK SelectVariants --excludeFiltered
+12. Remove filtered variants from vcf with GATK SelectVariants --exclude-filtered
 14. Find number of mismatches in vcf files
 15. Find most likely subtype with sigma (sigma-build + sigma solve) & compare with number of mismatches from vcf
 16. Find amino acid changes by variants in the subtypes in R